mayaanne/foundations/sprint-2/html-css-intro-course.md

 Answer:

 - What resources you used and why
-- Obsticals you came up against and how you over came them
+- Obstacles you came up against and how you over came them
 - What questions did you ask, and how was the process of solving them?
 - Did you keep within the timebox suggestions?
 If not, how come?
 - What are of you proud of